 According to research by psychologists, when people say thank you before asking for something else, the recipient is twice as likely to provide further assistance.
 As a freelancer who is looking to build a business, expressing appreciation just makes business sense.

-It’s a great way to stay in contact, keep the door open for future work and also create opportunities for referrals.
+Thank you letters are a great way to stay in contact, keep the door open for future work and also create opportunities for referrals.
 91 percent of clients say they’d be happy to give referrals, so a few minutes of expressing appreciation can build trust and be a great start to a referral pipeline from a satisfied client.

-Be Specific About Your Reason for Showing Appreciation
+Be Specific About Your Thank You Message

 Once you get that initial thank you in there, follow up and tell them more about exactly why you’re thankful.